hfiguiere/fp-build-tools/README.md

 - fp-build: simply build the package and install it locally.
 You can pass more options to flatpak-builder.
+  It will also validate the AppStream file and the flatpak-external-data-checker

 - fp-list: `flatpak list` with some different display options